What are the benefits of building oral language, vocabulary, and background knowledge in a student’s home language?

 Myths and Research About Early Bilingual Development

-This resource breaks down some of the most common myths about bilingualism—and the research that debunks them.
-It's a valuable tool for educators engaging families in conversations about the benefits of home language development.
+This resource lists six common myths about early bilingual development and provides research that debunks them.
+It serves as a valuable tool for educators engaging families in discussions about the benefits of home language development.

 SEAL's 11 High-Leverage Pedagogical Practices